paulmalherbe/Tartan/doc/BWL.rst

 Competition Draw (BC)
 +++++++++++++++++++++
-Use this routine to create a draw and, if relevant, print match cards as follows:
+If the first draw of a competition is a Manual Draw use `Change Draw` otherwise use this routine to create a draw and, if relevant, print match cards as follows:

 + **Tournament, Teams and Round Robin**
     + **Competition Code** - The relevant competition code.
 If the competition is a new competition and is a Round Robin competition you will have the facility to sectionalise it.